 R.I.
 Gen. Laws $\S 11-67-6(b)(2)$ (Sex trafficking of a minor) makes it a crime for "(b) Any person who:. . .
-(2) Sells or purchases a minor [under 18] for the purposes of commercial sex acts;. . ." and "(c) Every person who shall commit sex trafficking of a minor, shall be guilty of a felony and subject to not more than forty (40) years imprisonment or a fine of up to forty thousand dollars (\$40,000), or both."
+(2) Sells or purchases a minor [under 18] for the purposes of commercial sex acts;. . ." and "(c) Every person who shall commit sex trafficking of a minor, shall be guilty of a felony and subject to not more than forty (40) years imprisonment or a fine of up to forty thousand dollars (\$ 40,000), or both."

 Area of Law Criminal Provisions Addressing Demand The Policy Point Financial penalties for buyers of commercial sex acts with minors are sufficiently high to make it difficult for buyers to hide the crime.
-The Legislative Solution Meaningful fines, asset forfeiture, restitution, and vehicle impound fees serve as punishment and deterrence and reinforce the reality that purchasing sex acts with minors is a heinous crime.
-Significant financial penalties can also be used to provide domestic minor sex trafficking victims with funding for social and restorative programs and help pay for costly investigations.
+The Legislative Solution Meaningful fines, asset forfeiture, restitution, and vehicle impound fees serve as punishment and deterrence, and reinforce the reality that purchasing sex acts with minors is a heinous crime.
+Significant financial penalties can also be used to provide domestic minor sex trafficking victims with funding for social and restorative programs, and help pay for costly investigations.
+To ensure that minor victims have assets to fund their recovery, financial penalties should be directed first to pay victim restitution, after which assets could be used to fund sex trafficking investigations, law enforcement training and specialized services.